 2. In the first part I will focus on the rise of neo-liberal economics and instrumental rationality, the decline of the public good and public debate, and the redefinition of the individual as the competitive, instrumentally rational individual who can compete in the marketplace (Peters, 1994).
-As Marx prophesied over one hundred and fifty years ago, under capitalism individuals become valued only in terms of their contributions to the economy as producers and consumers, or, as Marx and Engels wrote, capitalism "left remaining no other nexus between man and man than naked self-interest, than callous 'cash payment' and 'egotistical calculation.'"
+As Marx prophesied over one hundred and fifty years ago, under capitalism individuals become valued only in terms of their contributions to the economy as producers and consumers, or, as Marx and Engels wrote, [what follows is stylistically awkward, given the preceding clause] that what would be "left remaining no other nexus between man and man than naked self-interest, than callous 'cash payment' and 'egotistical calculation.'"
 All would be reduced to "paid wage laborers" (Marx and Engels, 1952, p.
 24).

 3. I will then shift to examining the consequences for education in terms of how schooling is regulated and controlled, how students, teachers and schools are evaluated, and what kinds of knowledge and thinking are valued.
 In particular, I will argue that while conservative politicians have professed that the State should intervene less in the lives of individuals, that, in fact, the opposite has occurred.
 The State now intervenes from a distance by employing expertise through "technical methods such as accounting and auditing" (Barry, et al, p.
 11).
 Educational policy makers (principally composed of corporate and governmental leaders) reflect this in demands for standards, testing, and accountability.